Sign up for a safety education course

 Requirements for all safety education courses

-The following are the Wisconsin approved courses.
+The following are the Wisconsin-approved courses.
 Any courses other than the ones listed below will not be recognized in the state of Wisconsin.

 Course objectives

-To reduce the potential for accidents, injuries and fatalities; to reduce the potential for conflict between participants, landowners and other resource users; and to promote safe, responsible and ethical use of the environment and our resources.
+To reduce the potential for incidents, injuries and fatalities; to reduce the potential for conflict between participants, landowners and other resource users; and to promote safe, responsible and ethical use of the environment and our resources.

 ATV course requirements

-Anyone who operates an ATV on public riding areas - e.g. trails, frozen waters, routes, permitted county and/or forest lands - who is at least age 12 years of age and who was born on or after Jan.
-1, 1988 must have completed a safety certification course.
-These ATV operators must carry their safety certification card and they must display it to law enforcement officers when requested.
+Anyone who operates an ATV on public riding areas – e.g. trails, frozen waters, routes, permitted county and/or forest lands – who is at least age 12 years of age and who was born on or after Jan.
+1, 1988, must have completed an ATV safety certification course.

 Anyone is eligible to take the class and receive a safety education completion certificate.
 For children under 12 years of age, the certificate does not become valid until the child reaches 12.
 Students with special needs must contact the instructor at least two weeks in advance of the course to request special accommodations.